Sensors

 This will also stop scans from publishing.

-To start the motor again, call:
+To use the start_motor service to start the motor again, call:

 ros2 service call /start_motor std_srvs/srv/Empty {}